stefanwalther/winster/README.md

 }
 ```

-If no matching environment-section can be found in your configuration file, no transporters will be added.
+If no matching environment-section can be found in your configuration file, no transports will be added.

 ## Author
 **Stefan Walther**